• Skip to primary navigation

 Nutrition per serving

-Posted by Mary Ann on January 21, 2014; Updated on September 16, 2021Filed Under: Beans/Legumes, Recipes Using Dried Beans, Stovetop Recipes, Vegetarian (or Vegetarian Option) Recipes
+Posted by Mary Ann; Updated on October 20, 2023Filed Under: Beans/Legumes, Recipes Using Dried Beans, Stovetop Recipes, Vegetarian (or Vegetarian Option) Recipes

 Reader Interactions